 In Australia, vaccinations for babies and children are guided by the National Immunisation Program Schedule, which is a series of immunisations given at specific times throughout your life.
 Vaccines listed in the NIP Schedule are free when given at the specified times.
 We would normally give 3 vaccinations in a single session; if additional vaccinations are requested around the same time (e.g. Influenza), we would suggest a second appointment.
 Conversely, we do not split the Government scheduled vaccinations.

-Please visit our Appointments page to book a time to discuss your child’s vaccinations with one of the best doctors of Northcote, or to book a time with our Nurse for your child to receive the appropriate Government-supplied vaccines.
+Please visit our Appointments page to book a time to discuss your child’s vaccinations with your favourite Turn The Corner doctor at either our Brunswick or Northcote clinics, or to book a time with our Nurse for your child to receive the appropriate Government-supplied vaccines.
 Parents might also find the State Government’s Maternal and Child Health mobile app a useful reference when planning appointments.